emptylight370/siyuan-vscodelite-edit/README.md

   - Optimize the code
   - Don't show theme config button in publish mode
   - Avoid console errors in publish mode
-- v2.4.1
-  - Adapt to API change(siyuan-note/siyuan#15727)
-  - Supplement the minimal Siyuan version that has been missing before

 # Special fitness